What is

 class

-Specifies one or more classnames for an element (refers to a class in a style sheet)
+Specifies one or more classnames for an element (refers to a

 id